ppy/osu-wiki/news/2023/2023-12-18-osulazer-updates-preparing-for-ranked-play.md

     </video>
 </div>

-Second, for very fast reverse sliders, clicking late would mean missing on the ticks or repeats, so players would click early to compensate.
-However, sliders in osu!(lazer) judge the accuracy of the initial hit, causing inevitably low accuracy on these types of sliders.
+Secondly, for very fast reverse sliders, clicking late would mean missing on the ticks or repeats, so players would click early to compensate.
+However, sliders in osu!(lazer) judge the accuracy of the initial hit, inevitably causing low accuracy on these types of sliders.

 ![](/wiki/shared/news/2023-12-18-osulazer-updates-december-18/slider-late-leniency.jpg)